top of page

 Is it too late to file your tax return?
 Let us do the math . . .

-Starting in 2023 the IRS has started issuing a 50.00 late fee for all tax returns filed after April15th.
-Starting in 2023 the IRS has started issuing non filing penalties, the amount varies depending on how old the tax return in question is.
+Starting in 2023, the IRS began issuing a $50 late fee for tax returns filed after April 15th.
+Starting in 2023 the IRS has started issuing non filing penalties, the amount may vary depending on how old the tax return is

 • Here are the details: